 This crisis has revealed weak points in our supply chains.
 What has worked well through this pandemic and what has suffered?
 What links in the chain have failed, and why is that?
 What industries have thrived and which have required unsustainable amounts of additional support?

 We have been responding to acute crises for months upon months.
 New variants are sure to continue and the time has come to make lasting, reparative change within our supply chains so that we can withstand the unpredictable factors of our world and societies.
 We have to focus on making chains as efficient, sustainable, and safe as possible.

 Right in line with that, is workers’ rights.
 This may strike some people as a political issue outside of the supply chain.
 However, our supply chain is operational because of the people who make it work.
 And these people need access to a living wage, vaccinations, and the right to return home after long months of transporting goods between countries for example.
 It is imperative that professionals within the industry and consumers alike advocate for the dignity these essential workers deserve.
+Unions have played an important role.
+For example, the APWU has advocated for better safety and more lenient leave policies for the postal service.
 Applying pressure to elected officials, supporting petitions, and staying informed on workers’ conditions can grow into a wave of societal change.

 Safety Precautions For Delivery Professionals And Consumers

 Focusing on the collective view of our delivery and supply systems is important, as is narrowing in on your capacity as an individual to minimize risk and take safety precautions that support your work, your family, and your community.
 So whether you are delivering packages or receiving them at your home, you can make efficient, sustainable, and safe choices in real-time that may seem small, but ripple out to broad effect.